Mark A. Sheridan, Ph.D., Vice Provost for Graduate and Postdoctoral Affairs Dean, Graduate School

 Work completed at another graduate school with a grade less than B will not be accepted unless approved by the dean, nor will grades of pass or satisfactory.
 Grades on transferred work will not raise the grade point average on courses completed at Texas Tech.

-The symbol I (incomplete) may be given by a professor when a student’s work in a course has not been completed at the end of a semester, when failure to complete the work has been due to causes beyond the student’s control, and when the progress at the point at which the Incomplete is requested has been satisfactory.
+The symbol I (incomplete) may be given by a professor when a student’s work in a course has not been completed at the end of a semester, but when failure to complete the work has been due to causes beyond the student’s control, and when the progress at the point at which the Incomplete is requested has been satisfactory.
 It is not used as a substitute for F. When the grade of Incomplete is given, the instructor must file a form with the Graduate School specifying the reasons for the grade and the work remaining to be finished as well as the agreed upon requirements with the student to obtain a satisfactory grade and a timeline for completion.
+The Incomplete form should be submitted during the grading period through the office of the Registrar and after the grading period through the Enrollment Services Sharepoint portal.
 Beginning in the Spring 2015 term, any grade of Incomplete will revert to an F within one calendar year of the date the Incomplete is recorded.
+The Dean of the Graduate School will consider extensions of “I” grades beyond the one year deadline only under serious circumstances beyond the student’s control.
+The instructor of the course should submit an Extension of Incomplete Grade form to the Graduate School via Enrollment Services SharePoint system for approval

 Students may officially drop a course through the 45th class day of a long semester or the 15th class day of a summer term and receive the grade of W regardless of their progress in the class.
 After this time period, students must complete all courses and receive a grade.